IGNF/pdal-ign-plugin/README.md

 See the `scripts` folder for example usages of this module.

+## Docker

+There are two docker files.

+    - The main Dockerfile use the official pdal version.
+    - The Dockerfile.pdal permit to use non official version of pdal (the master or a fork for exemple).
+See the "docker-build-pdal" command in  Makefile

 ### Usage from outside the docker image:

 If you have a python script on your computer, you can mount its containing folder as a volume in order to